hammal/quadrature-leapfrog-simulations/README.md

 ## Simset
 [Simset][simset] is used as a convenience for orchestrating the various parameter sweeps.
-Some useful commands when using [simset] are:
+Two useful commands when using [simset] are:

 #### Print status, i.e., the number of successful and unsuccessful simulations for a given file
 ```zsh